nyarly/bisect/README.md

 Suppose that worked, and you want to try including two more lines.

-`bisect 00 < testfile`
+Running `bisect 00 < testfile`
-will print the first half and the first half of what remains, so three-fourths of the file:
+will print the first half, plus the first half of the remainder, totaling three-fourths of the file:
 ```
+$ bisect 00 < testfile
 01-alpha
 02-bravo
 03-charlie